Azure/azure-service-bus-java/README.md

 |------|-------------|
 |master|[![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.microsoft.azure/azure-servicebus/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.microsoft.azure/azure-servicebus)|

+# Moved
+All new work on SDK is happening in the repository https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/servicebus.
+This repository is only to address any issues found in versions 1.2.x.
+And master1.0 is the branch corresponding to versions 1.2.x.
+Both dev and master branches moved to the new repository.

 # Microsoft Azure Service Bus Client for Java

 This is the next generation Service Bus Java client library that focuses on Queues & Topics.
 If you are looking for Event Hubs, follow this [link](https://github.com/azure/azure-event-hubs-java).